DTM-Tools/exome_v1.0/documentation/softwareDescription.md

 >>
 >> **'not classified'**: this value only appears for alleles defined by more than one SNV/indel (_Multi.csv_), when one of the individual variants is inconsistent, abnormal, or missing.
 >>
->> **'unverified'**: warning - a filter was failed but is not marked as a 'flag' action.
+>> **'unverified'**: warning - a filter threshold failed but is not marked as a 'flag' action.
 Contact developing team for debugging.

 * Note that left-alignment and harmonization is not yet enabled in DTM-Tools, which may result in variable representation of indels and ‘abnormality’ flags.